VanOns/filament-attachment-library/README.md

 $ composer require van-ons/filament-attachment-library
 ```

-For this package, an installation command is available that ensures that the migrations and assets are installed.
+An installation command is available that ensures that the migrations and assets are installed.
 ```bash
 $ php artisan filament-attachment-library:install
 ```